 Let’s face it, it isn’t easy to stop smoking.
 But if you could find an effective technique to help you finally quit, wouldn’t you give it a shot?
 Meditation to stop smoking has shown conclusive results in a number of studies.

 Trying to stop smoking?
 Check out Tobacco Free Life.
-Among the many available resources, we encourage you to try the Mindworks App and experience the transformative power of daily guided meditation.
+Among the many available resources, we encourage you to try the Mindworks Meditation Courses and experience the transformative power of daily guided meditation.
 You will have access to Mind Talks from teachers such as Tokpa Korlo, a sobriety activist who formerly struggled with addiction, plus Guided Meditations, Daily Cup contemplations and much, much more.
 Mindworks has everything you need to get you on the cushion and keep you going strong.